wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 1. [Prepare to send data via the Wavefront proxy](#to-prepare-a-wavefront-proxy).
     {% include note.html content="You need proxy version 9.0 or later."%}
 1. Configure your application to send data via the Wavefront Proxy.
 See the SDK’s README file for details.
-1. Specify the port or a comma-separated list of ports that you want to send the trace data using the `customTracingListenerPorts` configuration on your [`<wavefront_config_path>`](proxies_configuring.html#paths)`/wavefront.conf` file.
+1. Specify the port or a comma-separated list of ports that you want to send the trace data using the `customTracingListenerPorts` configuration in your [`<wavefront_config_path>`](proxies_configuring.html#paths)`/wavefront.conf` file.
   ```xml
   ## port for sending custom spans using the sender sdk
   ## you can use a port that you prefer. in this example port 30001 is used
   customTracingListenerPorts=30001
   ```
-1. When you configure the `wavefront sender` on your application as explained in the SDK’s README file, define the port you want to send the data so that span level RED metrics will be gathered from your application.
+1. When you configure the `wavefront sender` on your application as explained in the SDK’s README file, define the port so that span level RED metrics will be gathered from your application.
   <br/>Example: Configuring your Java application to send trace data via the `tracingPort`.
     ```java
     // set up wavefront sender for Proxy based ingestion